Increase in Māori and Pacific school leavers at University of Auckland

-Waipapa Taumata Rau, University of Auckland currently has the highest number of Māori and Pacific high school learners in New Zealand, thanks to initiatives including its recently launched UE Success Plan.
+Waipapa Taumata Rau, University of Auckland has the highest number of Māori and Pacific high-school leavers heading to university in New Zealand, thanks to initiatives including its recently launched UE Success Plan.
+The plan, launched 18 months ago, aimed to boost students' academic success and achieve UE parity for Māori and Pacific learners by 2030.

 It’s one thing to get students to university, and another thing to ensure they cross the stage at graduation.

 Katalina Ma, a former secondary educator, has overseen the Pathway Programmes.
-Vaka says her ability to bring secondary and tertiary leaders closer, to align efforts across the sector, has been a key factor in the University’s success.
+Vaka says her ability to bring secondary and tertiary leaders closer, and to align efforts across the sector, has been a key factor in the University’s success.

 “I’m really happy that as a University we’re committed to partnering across the sector to make impactful change for our tauira Māori and Pacific,” Vaka told principals gathered at its 13 November hui.

-The partnership launched 18 months ago to boost students' academic success and achieve UE parity for Māori and Pacific learners by 2030.
-She says the impact of these initiatives extends beyond enrolment – “it’s one thing to get students to university, and another thing to ensure they cross the stage at graduation.”
+“It’s one thing to get students to university, and another thing to ensure they cross the stage at graduation.”

 Pro Vice-Chancellor Pacific Professor Jemaima Tiatia-Siau says the Schools Community and Engagement Office have been actively proactive in addressing inequities within the University, as well as shifting the dial, for and with, Māori and Pacific students.